|Home > Industry Analysis > Research & Analysis > QBP Home > Glossary Definitions|

 |Small Business Lending Fund||

 The Small Business Lending Fund (SBLF) was enacted into law in September 2010 as part of the Small Business Jobs Act of 2010 to encourage lending to small businesses by providing capital to qualified community institutions with assets of less than $10 billion.
-The SBLF program, which is administrated by the U.S. Treasury Department, provided funding to 332 insitutions for more than $4 billion by September 27,2011, the statuory end of the program (http://www.treasury.gov/resource-center/sb-programs/Pages/Small-Business-Lending-Fund.aspx).Under the SBLF Program, the Treasury Department purchased noncumulative perpetual preferred stock from qualifying depository institutions and holding companies (other than Subchapter S and mutual institutions).
+The SBLF program, is administrated by the U.S. Treasury Department (http://www.treasury.gov/resource-center/sb-programs/Pages/Small-Business-Lending-Fund.aspx).Under the SBLF Program, the Treasury Department purchased noncumulative perpetual preferred stock from qualifying depository institutions and holding companies (other than Subchapter S and mutual institutions).
 When this stock has been issued by a depository institution, it is reported as “Perpetual preferred stock and related surplus.”
 For regulatory capital purposes, this noncumulative perpetual preferred stock qualifies as a component of Tier 1 capital.
 Qualifying Subchapter S corporations and mutual institutions issue unsecured subordinated debentures to the Treasury Department through the SBLF.
 Depository institutions that issued these debentures report them as “Subordinated notes and debentures.”
 For regulatory capital purposes, the debentures are eligible for inclusion in an institution’s Tier 2 capital in accordance with their primary federal regulator’s capital standards.
 To participate in the SBLF Program, an institution with outstanding securities issued to the Treasury Department under the Capital Purchase Program (CPP) was required to refinance or repay in full the CPP securities at the time of the SBLF funding.
 Any outstanding warrants that an institution issued to the Treasury Department under the CPP remain outstanding after the refinancing of the CPP stock through the SBLF Program unless the institution chooses to repurchase them.

 |Subchapter S Corporation||A Subchapter S corporation is treated as a pass-through entity, similar to a partnership, for federal income tax purposes.
 It is generally not subject to any federal income taxes at the corporate level.
 This can have the effect of reducing institutions’ reported taxes and increasing their after-tax earnings.|